|

 company has ever operated.
 The ship operates four trips a day, two in each

-direction, every day of the year except Christmas Day, to provide the Isle of Man
+direction, every day of the year except Christmas Day, to provide the Isle of

-with an essential and reliable mainland link.
 Ben-my-Chree is based on the standard design for a flexible-pax ferry and can be

 operated as a pure freight ferry or as a combined car/passenger ferry.
 The